Rasmus Højlund: Club career

-Højlund began his professional career at his hometown club Copenhagen in 2020.
+Early career

+Højlund was born in Copenhagen and grew up in Hørsholm, Capital Region.
+He played youth football for HUI and Brøndby, before joining Copenhagen's youth system.

+He made his professional debut for F.C.
+Copenhagen at the age of 17 on 25 October 2020.
+In December 2020, he extended his contract with FCK until 31 December 2023.
+After the 2021 summer break, he was promoted to the first team squad.

 During the 2021–22 season, he made his debut in European competitions, contributing five goals in the UEFA Europa Conference League across qualification rounds and the tournament proper.

+He scored his first two goals for FCK on 29 July 2021, when he was substituted at half-time in a match against FC Tarpedo-BelAZ Zhodino in the Conference League.

 Sturm Graz

 In January 2022, Højlund joined Austrian Bundesliga club Sturm Graz for a reported fee of €1.8 million.
 He scored 12 goals in 21 games across all competitions during the remainder of the 2021–22 season and the start of the 2022–23 season.

 Atalanta

 On 27 August 2022, Højlund signed with Serie A club Atalanta in a deal worth a reported €17 million.
 He scored his first goal for Atalanta on 5 September in a 2–0 away win over Monza.
+Initially confined to a substitute role at the beginning of the season, he carved out a place for himself in the squad due to the poor form and injuries of usual starter, Duván Zapata.
+In January 2023, he went on to deliver several convincing performances, notably scoring four goals in four consecutive games.

+Manchester United

+On 29 July, Premier League side Manchester United agreed a deal to sign Højlund from Atalanta for an initial £64 million fee plus £8 million in performance related add-ons, with the player agreeing a five-year deal with the option of an extra year.
+He was then announced officially as a United player on 5 August 2023, subject to international clearance.